yonroy/yonroy/README.md

 <h3 align="center">A passionate developer from VietNam</h3>

-<h3 > I am an Mechatronics Engineer, majoring in Artificial Intelligence and Robotics.
+<h3 > I am a Mechatronics Engineer, majoring in Artificial Intelligence and Robotics.
 I am interested in the following topics: AI Robots in life, Reinforcement Learning, Computer Vision and Deep Learning ..</h3>

 - 📫 How to reach me **tranminhtoan140601@gmail.com**